October 30, 2018

 Why you need to follow Peter:

-Peter shares interesting work on how to increase your productivity from project management perspective, and how one can work smarter, not harder, to maintain a healthy work/life experience.
+Peter shares interesting work on how to increase your productivity from a project management perspective, and how one can work smarter, not harder, to maintain a healthy work/life experience.

 Some interesting comments and ideas – join in! https://t.co/wxZLbwZsas